Binary image: 1-bit pixel art

 early computers such as the ZX81 used the restriction as a necessity of the hardware, hand-held LCD games such as Game & Watch and Tamagotchi, alongside early computers with a focus on graphic user interfaces like the Macintosh made large steps in promoting the culture, technique and aesthetic of the restrictions of 1-bit art.

 Modern examples of 1bit art are visible in indie videogames and other digital art.
 Best-seller games like Gato Roboto, Return of the Obra Dinn, Minit and World of Horror use 1bit as a style to give their games a retro feel or to simply save the graphic designers time in development.
-There is even new 1-Bit hardware in development, such as the experimental handheld console Playdate.
+There are also game consoles focused on 1-Bit graphics, such as the handheld Playdate console, which is also used in education in favor of more involved engines.

 For pixel artists, 1-Bit has become a common challenge for creating art.
 The pixelart contest Pixtogether required its participants to use only two colours for its 10th monthly contest.
 Not a lot of artists mainly do 1bit art, but many of them stay in contact with each other to exchange knowledge about working with the restriction, and hosting own collaborations.

 Brandon James Greer, who makes popular YouTube tutorials on 1bit and other pixel artwork, says that "the restriction leads to some unique approaches" and that working in 1-Bit is "a very fun and unique challenge".

 While 1bit can be called an art style itself, each piece falls under a second style too.
 Obvious differences in 1bit art styles are for example whether, how much and what kind of dithering is being used, the image resolution, the use of outlines and how detailed the artwork is.